 Consider the height of the ultimate boot for your job.
 Jobs that require ankle support, such as railroad, logging and ranch work, will require at least a 9" boot with a snug fit to support the ankle and lower calf.
 Workers who climb ladders or towers should pick a boot with a minimum heel height of 3/4" and a 45-degree bevel for sure footing on every climb.
 Heels that are beveled too much can cause a boot to slip off a rung.

 Once you’ve narrowed down the required safety issues, sole, construction, boot height and padding, standard features such as insulation and waterproofing are the last options to consider.
-Cabela’s carries a wide selection of boots that are designed and built to stand up to the toughest workday on any job site.
+Bass Pro Shops and Cabela's carries a wide selection of boots that are designed and built to stand up to the toughest workday on any job site.
 The time spent in the selection process will be most appreciated long before the 5 o’clock whistle blows.

 Finally, law enforcement, military and security jobs demand boots made to optimally blend comfort, performance and safety features.
 Such footwear is called duty boots, and they are available in a variety of configurations to fit specific applications.
 Security personnel in an office complex and soldiers working in desert or mountain environments have different footwear needs, and a search for "duty boots" or "military boots" in the Find box at the top of this website’s home page will direct you to our selection.